WhatsTheDeetz/kip/KIP0/KIP0.md

 * Default objection vote period: 1 week

-### KIP0c7 Last-call to Accepted, Rejected, or Deferred
+### KIP0c7 Last-call to accepted, rejected, or deferred

 To transition a proposal status from `last-call` to `accepted`, `rejected`, or `deferred`, the following steps are carried out: